-- providing information and guidance on online safety in a variety of formats - offering specific online safety awareness training and highlighting online safety at other events such as parents' evenings, transition events, fetes and sports days. - drawing their attention to our Online Safety policy and expectations in our newsletters and other external communication (such as letters and social media channels) as well as in our prospectus and on our website - requesting parents/carers read online safety information as part of joining our community, for example, within our Home-School Agreement - requiring them to read our Acceptable Use policies and discuss the implications with their children.
+- providing information and guidance on online safety in a variety of formats.
+This will include offering specific online safety awareness training and highlighting online safety in the Huntingdon Post, at events such as parents' evenings and mastery days. - drawing their attention to our Online Safety policy and expectations in our newsletters and other external communication (such as letters and social media channels) as well as in our prospectus and on our website - requesting parents/carers read online safety information as part of joining our community, for example, within our Home-School Agreement

+- requiring them to read our Acceptable Use policies and discuss the implications with their children.